-Using the Siri remote, you can set up your Apple TV by setting up Wi-Fi networks, entering Apple ID credentials, and more.
+Using the Siri remote, you can set up your Apple TV manually by setting up Wi-Fi networks, entering Apple ID credentials, and more.
 It's a little more fiddly and drawn out, but it's certainly possible.

-- Click the trackpad on your Siri Remote to pair it with your Apple TV.
+- Click the center button or trackpad on your Siri Remote to pair it with your Apple TV.

-- Select the language you want to use with Apple TV.
+- Select the language you want to use on your Apple TV.

 - Select the country you're in.

 - Choose whether or not to use Siri by selecting Use Siri or Don't Use Siri.

 - Select Enable Location Services or Disable Location Services.